 Where is this hospitality offered?

 Our guests come to Scargill House on our beautiful 90-acre estate in the Yorkshire Dales.
-We’re slowly restoring the house (parts are definitely shabby chic!) and have plans to significantly develop our facilities.
-And we offer plenty of good, wholesome food, which we all share together.
+We’re slowly restoring the house, and have recently replaced the windows in our three Peaks block, as well as redecorating, and hope before the summer to replace all the beds and soft furnishings.
+There are also plans to significantly develop our facilities in the future.
+Also we offer plenty of good, wholesome food, sourced locally wherever possible, which we all share together.
 We pray that our guests will go home feeling renewed in every sense: spiritually, physically and emotionally.

 How can you experience Scargill’s hospitality?

 - Booking onto one of our residential events (usually a weekend or mid-week) where we mix ministry with activities